 As an pet owner you will understand the normal behaviour patterns exhibited by your pet and looking out for signs where your pet is struggling will help in its natural health.

-Maintaining optimum joint health is important for a pets quality of life, thus supporting your pet with a Vet recommended joint supplement such as nutraquin will help aid and soothe stiff joints, promote flexibility and support your pets joint structure.
+Maintaining optimum joint health is important for a pets quality of life, thus supporting your pet with a Vet recommended joint supplement such as nutraquin will help aid and soothe stiff joints, aid flexibility and support your pets joint structure.

 Supplementation is also of benefit because as animals get older, the everyday pressures and stresses on joints can increase.
 For example the production of glucosamine slows down, which is an essential building block of many parts of an animal's joints, including ligaments, tendons, cartilage and synovial fluid.
 It helps cartilage to act as a shock absorber thus aiding joints.